codingtherapist/webAccessibilityStudyGroup/README.md

 - If you are not familiar with the WAS or CPACC please read the "About" material linked below. <br>

-- The "Study Outline" is what we will be following loosely during live streams, starting with the CPACC outline. <br>

 - The "Body of Knowledge" is the official documentation for that topic ranging from 102 pages for the CPACC and 42 pages for the WAS. <br>

-- The sample questions are question we should be able to answer once we finish studying that section.

 - If you'd like to learn more about the IAAP which is the association that holds these certifications check out [IAAP](https://www.accessibilityassociation.org/s/about)